Trevor Ringland: Political career

-Ringland was Vice-Chairman of the Ulster Unionist Party's East Belfast Branch.
-On 24 February 2010 Ringland was adopted by the Ulster Unionist Party and Conservative Party as their joint candidate in East Belfast for the 2010 General Election.
+Ringland was vice-chairman of the Ulster Unionist Party's East Belfast Branch.
+On 24 February 2010 Ringland was adopted by the Ulster Unionist Party and Conservative Party as their joint Ulster Conservatives and Unionists candidate in East Belfast for the 2010 General Election.
+He came third with 21.2%.

 In September 2010, Ringland became involved in a controversy over the new leader of Ulster Unionist Party, Tom Elliott.
 Upon Elliott's election as party leader, Ringland publicly asked the new leader if he would be prepared to attend a Gaelic Football All-Ireland Final in Dublin if an Ulster team were to take part; Elliott refused, stating that attending a sporting event on a Sunday would conflict with his religious views.
 On 4 October 2010, Ringland resigned from the Ulster Unionist Party, he later joined the NI Conservatives.

 NI Conservatives

 In 2012 he was appointed vice-chairman (Political) of the NI Conservatives, and as the Party's spokesperson for social development, culture and leisure.
-At the Party's AGM in Belfast on 28 June 2013, it was confirmed he was appointed as Co-Chairman of the NI Conservatives, serving alongside Irwin Armstrong, and primarily responsible for the Party's political brief.
+At the Party's AGM in Belfast on 28 June 2013, it was confirmed he was appointed as co-chairman of the NI Conservatives, serving alongside Irwin Armstrong, and primarily responsible for the Party's political brief.